Current Ministries and Vision

 JCATS

 JCATS – Japanese Contextual and Theological Studies is a podcast that Jon launched in 2022.
 The program’s purpose is to introduce Japanese expressions of the gospel and Christianity to missionaries in Japan.
 By introducing Japanese expressions of the gospel and focusing on the felt needs of Japanese people, we hope to equip missionaries to share the gospel in a more natural way for Japanese hearts and minds.
+Through podcasts and lecture events, JCATS equips leaders to communicate the Gospel in ways that connect with everyday Japanese life.
+When the message is understood clearly, it can take deeper root and bear lasting fruit.

 JEMA